United Soccer League: History

 In recent years, the USL has expanded its reach significantly in the women's game.
 It reintroduced the W League in 2022 to support women's development and launched the USL Super League in 2024 as a Division I professional women's league alongside the National Women's Soccer League.

 On February 13, 2025, the USL announced plans to launch a Division I league in 2027 that would exist apart from MLS, pending USSF approval.
 It also restated its desire to eventually introduce a promotion and relegation system like most other global soccer leagues.
 On March 19, 2025, USL announced that that club's owners had overwhelmingly passed a proposal to adopt promotion and relegation throughout all of the organization's professional leagues, including the upcoming Division I league.
 No timeline for the start of the process had been determined.

 Competitions

 Men's competitions

+The USL has seen success organizing leagues both professional and amateur, with many amateur clubs (Vermont Green FC pictured) drawing in thousands of fans.

 The USL operates three divisions within the U.S. soccer pyramid for men's professional and developmental teams: